Murders of Ben Smart and Olivia Hope

 The police investigation and subsequent trial generated considerable media attention and public debate.
 Watson has maintained he is innocent and has filed several unsuccessful appeals.
-In June2020, it was announced that his case would be referred back to New Zealand's Court of Appeal.
+In June 2024, the Court of Appeal held a hearing at which additional evidence about the hairs and the photo montage was considered.
+In September 2025, the Court released its decision in which it declined to overturn Watson's conviction.

 The case remains the subject of on-going speculation in New Zealand as a possible wrongful conviction and has been the subject of several books and documentaries.

 Disappearance of Smart and Hope

 In December 1997, friends Ben Smart (aged 21) and Olivia Hope (17) celebrated New Year's Eve at Furneaux Lodge, located in the Endeavour Inlet of the Marlborough Sounds, with 1500–2000 other partygoers.
 Hope had travelled to the lodge with a group on a chartered yacht, Tamarack, while Smart had arrived separately.
 At around 4 a.m, as the celebrations wound down, the duo returned to the Tamarack, where they intended to sleep.
 When Hope and Smart found others had taken their booked place on the boat berths, they boarded a passing water-taxi driven by bartender Guy Wallace.
 At the time, Wallace had three other passengers on board: Hayden Morresey, Sarah Dyer, and an unidentified man who would become crucial to the police investigation.
 The unidentified man offered the pair a place to sleep on what he said was his yacht.
 Wallace let Smart and Hope off with this man at the yacht, and then dropped off the two other passengers at their bach.
 This was the last time Smart and Hope were seen alive.